yingjoeyzhou/decode-images/README.md

 # decode-images
 Repository for code review.
-The `-epo.fif` datafiles will be shared separately.
+The `-epo.fif` datafiles on shared drive, and should be placed in the `derivatives/epochs/loc` and `derivatives/epochs/main` folders manually.

 ## Folder structure
 ```